cocreature/purelyfunctional-blog/posts/2017-05-30-haskell-binding-c++-template.md

 ### Caveats

 1. I’ve only shown constructors to this API.
-Usually you also want to add destructors which free the allocated layers, otherwise you are going to leak memory.
-Luckily you can mark the destructor of `CompileLayer` as `virtual` and can then use the same C wrapper for all layers.
+Usually, you also want to add destructors which free the allocated layers.
+Otherwise, you are never going to deallocate the memory which leads to a memory leak.
+Luckily, you can mark the destructor of `CompileLayer` as `virtual` and then use the same C wrapper for all layers.

-2. Turning static polymorphism into dynamic polymorphism does incurr a slight performance cost.
+2. Turning static polymorphism into dynamic polymorphism does incur a slight performance cost.
 In this case, this is probably irrelevant but if you are wrapping a template function that wraps “small” types, e.g., a function that accepts different types of integers